katahiromz/mcpp/README.md

 This program is a C preprocessor written in C. And this is a fork of mcpp 2.7.2.
 The original author (Kiyoshi Matsui)'s software can be found at http://mcpp.sourceforge.net .

-This program can read UTF-16 files and output UTF-8 text.
+I enabled this program to read UTF-16 files.
+If UTF-16 files specified, then this program outputs UTF-8 text.

 ## How to build